Andrepereira2001/feup-lbaw-2021/er.md

 ## A1: Project Name

-> Goals, business context and environment.
-> Motivation.
-> Main features.
-> User profiles.

 The main goal of toEaseManage is to create a web application to help with project development management.
-This is a tool that can be used by work teams in every project areas, by allowing the creation of a project, assigning teams and task and enabling discussion in the forum.
+This is a tool that can be used by work teams in every project areas, by allowing the creation of a project, assigning teams and tasks and enabling discussion in as forum.

 A project is formed by a project coordinator and a group of project members.
 The coordinator is responsible for inviting members to his project as well as assigning a new coordinator.
 Every team member is able to create, assign and complete tasks, as well as, to usufruit of the project discussion forum.

-Users are only able to see the projects wich they are allocated to.
+Users are only able to see the projects which they are allocated to.
 On the other hand, the team of administrators can browse and view details of every project, however they can not create or participate in them.

+This plataform will allow multiple project work, since you can work simultaneously in different projects and be either member ou project coordinator in different ones.
+Each project will have a variety of tasks with its main goal, description, due-to date, comments and members assigned to it, that can check the task when done.
+Futhermore, each project will also have a specific discussion forum to discuss project ideas.

+To be a toEaseManage user you can authenticate yourself in the login page linked from the Home page.
+The last one has all information about the platform and website: services, contacts and about and for users not authenticated it is the only information available.
+Only after being authenticated you can browse inside your profile and project.

 toEaseManage will provide easy navigation and a great user experience to boost your projects results.

 ---

 ## A2: Actors and User stories